RIAEvangelist/node-phidget-API/docs/ServoParameters.md

 #ServoParameters

 Each PhidgetServo will have its own set of parameters.
-Documentation for [PhidgetServos can be seen here](https://github.com/RIAEvangelist/node-phidget-API/blob/master/docs/Servo.md) and a full list of PhidgetServo products [here](http://www.phidgets.com/products.php?category=10).
+Documentation for [PhidgetServos can be seen here](https://github.com/RIAEvangelist/node-phidget-API/blob/master/docs/Servo.md),a full list of PhidgetServo products [here](http://www.phidgets.com/products.php?category=10), and a full servo primer guide [here](http://www.phidgets.com/docs/Servo_Motor_and_Controller_Primer).

 ##Methods

+###Series 3000 Servos

 |Method call|Parameters|Description|
 |---|---|---|